-We are now dual-enrollment with Embry-Riddle Aeronautical University (ERAU) in Daytona Beach, FL...earn COLLEGE CREDITS here!
+We have dual-enrollment college courses through Embry-Riddle Aeronautical University (ERAU) in Daytona Beach, FL..You can earn FREE college credits here!

 Traditional and IB students may join the Aeronautical Academy!
-I encourage you to visit this website then come visit us in room 060 of Robinson High School.
+I encourage you to visit us in Room 060 of Robinson High School.
 If you enjoy getting your feet off the ground, you'll enjoy our Academy!

 Our Students and Classroom